21 Shade Perennials For Zone 5 Gardens

 Bush honeysuckle grows in the sun but can also grow in partial or “mostly” shady areas.

 This plant can grow in a range of sun levels.
 Some amount of sun is necessary for robust foliage and blooming results.
 Unlike many other plants on this list, this plant can handle very dry soil once it has established itself.
-Bush Honeysuckle grows best if you live in a part of zone 5 that does not encounter a lot of humidity.
+Bush honeysuckle grows best if you live in a part of zone 5 that does not encounter a lot of humidity.

 Climbing Hydrangea